 This program aims to make it easy for patients to receive select fertility medications at no cost.
 Click below for more information on program offerings and qualification requirements or call 888-347-3415.

-Embryo freezing is the most common and most successful way to preserve your fertility.
-It involves a procedure called in vitro fertilization (IVF) to fertilize your eggs with sperm in a lab and then freeze the embryos that are created.
-IVF may be done using your partner’s sperm or a donor’s sperm.
+Embryo freezing, sometimes referred to as embryo banking, is the most common and most successful way to preserve fertility.
+In is used to fertilize a woman’s eggs with sperm in a lab, and the resulting embryos are frozen.
+IVF may be done using a partner’s or donor’s sperm.

-If you are having cancer treatment, IVF and embryo freezing are performed before you start your treatment.
-Embryo freezing takes approximately two weeks after the onset of your period.
+If a woman is undergoing cancer treatment, IVF and embryo freezing are performed before she starts treatment.
+Egg retrieval and IVF for embryo creation takes place approximately two weeks after the onset of the woman’s period.

-When you are ready to use the embryos, about 50-70 percent of them will survive the thawing process and be available for transfer into your uterus.
-The pregnancy rates are approximately 40 percent per embryo replacement, although this varies with the quality of the embryos and your age at the time they were frozen.
+Pregnancy rates are approximately 40 percent per embryo replacement, although this varies with the quality of the embryos and the woman’s age at the time of freezing.

-Egg freezing is an option for women who do not have a partner, do not want to use donor sperm, or have ethical or religious objections to embryo freezing.
+Egg freezing (oocyte cryopreservation) is an option for women who do not have a partner, do not want to use donor sperm or have ethical or religious objections to embryo freezing.
 The process of egg freezing is similar to embryo freezing, as outlined above.

-One of our doctors removes eggs from your body after 10-12 days of hormone injections.
+After 10-12 days of hormone injections to stimulate the woman’s ovaries, the physician retrieves the eggs.
 The unfertilized eggs are then frozen for future use.
-As with embryo freezing, egg freezing takes place approximately two weeks after the onset of your period.
+As with embryo cryopreservation, egg freezing takes place approximately two weeks after the onset of a woman’s period.

-In most cases we are able to freeze 5-15 eggs in a specific cycle, of which 70-80 percent will likely survive the freeze/thaw process.
+In most cases, RSCNJ is able to cryopreserve 5-15 eggs in a cycle, of which 70-80 percent will likely survive the freeze/thaw process.
 We would expect 50-70 percent of the thawed eggs to fertilize.
-The success rate is approximately 30 percent each time an embryo is created from a frozen egg and is placed into your uterus.
+The success rate is approximately 30 percent each time an embryo is created from a frozen egg and is placed into the woman’s uterus.

-At Reproductive Science Center of New Jersey we understand that deciding on either embryo or egg freezing is difficult.
+At Reproductive Science Center of New Jersey, we understand that deciding on either embryo or egg cryopreservation is difficult.
 We want to help you find the best choice for your fertility journey and would be happy to discuss all your options.
-We have financial experts on staff that can address your financial concerns.
-We have financing options available for those that do not have insurance coverage for fertility procedures.
+Our clinic has financial experts on staff that can address your monetary concerns.
+You may also view available financing options if you do not have insurance coverage for fertility procedures.